 Cross-selling opportunities are perfect for products that require (or can be enhanced with) other products.

 For instance, if you sell cameras, add camera accessories at the bottom of the page.
 There’s a good chance your customers don’t know you sell accessories or don’t know which ones they need.
-Cross-selling makes it easy for customers to add other items to their cart in an instant.
+Cross-selling makes it easy for customers to add other items to their cart instantly.

 Ecommerce CRO Pro Tip: A/B test every change before implementing it.
-While you might think a cleaner design or cross-sell widget helps conversion rates, you can't be too sure without the data to prove it.
-Optimizely is a great tool that A/B tests your changes and shows the analytics for both versions in real time.
+While you might think adding a cross-sell widget can instantly help conversion rates, you can't be too sure without the data to prove it.
+Optimizely is a great tool that A/B tests your changes and shows the analytics for both versions in real-time.

 Develop High-Converting Product Pages With Human